QuaternionIsomorphisms/QuaternionIsomorphisms/README.md

 In order to try this code, simply type ```load "init.magma";``` Then, you may try to use the functions from the file test_functions.magma to execute the various subroutines of the algorithm.

+## Benchmarks
+Some specific tests are available in the benchmarks repertory.
+To us one, simply load the corresponding file in Magma from the root directory of the repository.
+There is no need to load init.magma first.
+Since the output can be verbose, you will be prompted for the path to an output file.
+Leave the prompt empty to print results directly in the standard output instead.

 ## Bibliograpy
 Some references to the literature are given in the source code.
 Here is the list of references used.
 This is a subset of the bibliography of our article, which should be consulted for more details on the theoretical foundations of this implementation.